South Africa

 Johannesburg - Standard Bank's median house price fell to R520 000 in May from R530 000 in April.
 This was compared to a median house price of around R599 000 in May last year.

-"In our view, we have in all likelihood entered a period of national house price deflation which we see as a correction in house prices to more plausible levels.
-This trend has merely been exacerbated by rising inflation and higher interest rates in an environment of record-high household indebtedness."
-The bank cautioned that conditions in the residential property market are likely to deteriorate further in the coming months.
+"In our view, we have, in all likelihood, entered a period of national house price deflation, which we see as a correction in house prices to more plausible levels.
+This trend has been exacerbated by rising inflation and higher interest rates in an environment of record-high household indebtedness."
+The bank cautioned that the residential property market conditions will likely deteriorate further in the coming months.

-It cautioned however that a further interest rate increase will merely cause more deterioration in the affordability of residential property, which will lead to a further reduction in the volume of new mortgages granted and registered and lead to even softer house price growth.
+It cautioned, however, that a further interest rate increase will merely cause more deterioration in the affordability of residential property, leading to a further reduction in the volume of new mortgages granted and registered and leading to even softer house price growth.
 In other words, the Credit Crunch is also active in South Africa.
 "A prime rate of 15.5% p.a. will mean that the monthly mortgage installments will be approximately 36% more than they were in June of 2006 when the current bout of interest rate increases commenced," it added.

 ©, All Rights Reserved - The contents of this report may NOT be copied, reproduced, or distributed without the explicit written consent of Goldonomic.